Definition of Audio Modem Riser

 Examples of Audio Modem Riser

-Audio Modem Riser (AMR) is an older technology, introduced in the late 1990s, designed to enable cost-effective, integrated audio and modem capabilities on motherboards.
+Audio Modem Riser (AMR) is an older technology introduced in the late 1990s, designed to enable cost-effective, integrated audio and modem capabilities on motherboards.
 Here are three real-world examples involving AMR technology:

 Soft modems: At the time of AMR’s introduction, soft modems were quite popular, as they relied on the computer’s main processor rather than dedicated hardware.
-AMR-based soft modems provided cost-effective dial-up internet access for a wide range of computers, making them an attractive option for users who were building their home computers.
+AMR-based soft modems provided cost-effective dial-up internet access for a wide range of computers, making them an attractive option for users building their home computers.

 Legacy support: As newer technologies like Audio Codec ’97 (AC’97) and High Definition Audio emerged in the early to mid-2000s, AMR technology gradually lost its relevancy and was replaced by more advanced alternatives.
 However, some users who needed to maintain compatibility with older software or hardware continued to use AMR-based devices.
-In this situation, legacy support for AMR was necessary and sometimes achieved through the use of specialized drivers or adapters.
+In this situation, legacy support for AMR was necessary and sometimes achieved through specialized drivers or adapters.

 Audio Modem Riser FAQ